Support for caregivers of those with special needs available beyond schools

 In these cases, families, neighbours and the community can reach out to them or put them in touch with the relevant support services, said Mr Masagos.

-Mr Ang Wei Neng (Jurong GRC) suggested a registry of caregivers of persons with disabilities to be able to proactively reach out to them for help.
+Mr Ang Wei Neng (Jurong GRC) suggested a registry of caregivers of people with disabilities to be able to proactively reach out to them for help.

-Mr Masagos said the Alliance for Action for Caregivers of Persons with Disabilities is now gathering feedback that is expected to be completed by this year, and the suggestion will be taken on board.
+Mr Masagos said the Alliance for Action for Caregivers of Persons with Disabilities is now gathering feedback that is expected to be completed by this year, and the suggestion on a registry will be considered.